gayathripittu/Data-Structures/Coin Chage Problem Recursive & Naive Approach/Readme.md

 ## Overview

 The "Change Making Problem Analysis with Naive & Greedy Approach" project explores the classic problem in computer science, focusing on finding the minimum number of coins needed to make change for a given amount using a set of coin denominations.
-It involves the implementation and analysis of solutions specifically using Dynamic Programming.
-The primary goal is to examine the efficiency and performance of the Dynamic Programming approach in solving this practical problem, which finds applications in scenarios such as vending machines or financial software.
+It involves the implementation and analysis of solutions specifically using Greedy Algorithm.
+The project explores the practicality and efficiency of the Greedy Algorithm in solving this problem and compares its performance with other algorithms(Naive Approach and Dynamic Programming).

 ## Problem Description